Goals and Objectives (Each lecture will have its own complete set of goals and objectives)

 At the end of this course, the learner will be able to:

-- Describe communication strategies employed by the interprofessional team to advance psychiatric care and;
+- Describe communication strategies employed by the interprofessional team to advance respiratory care.

-Casey Gallimore, PharmD, Associate Professor (CHS), UW-Madison, School of Pharmacy, Madison, WI
+Edward Portillo, PharmD , Assistant Professor (CHS), University of Wisconsin-Madison, School of Pharmacy, Madison, WI

 Eric Buxton, PhD, Clinical Associate Professor, Division Chair, Division of Pharmacy Professional Development, UW-Madison School of Pharmacy, Madison, WI

-Casey Gallimore, PharmD, Associate Professor (CHS), UW-Madison School of Pharmacy, Madison, WI
+Edward Portillo, PharmD, Assistant Professor (CHS), University of Wisconsin-Madison, School of Pharmacy, Madison, WI